beeburrt/bburt-dot-me/src/pages/about.md

 I call it self-medicating my depression and anxiety.

 In my thirties I started using opiates.
-Soon I started selling them to support my habit.
+Eventually, I started selling them to support my habit.

 Opiate addiction is horrible.
-I wouldn't wish it on my enemies (I don't have any enemies, lol).
+I wouldn't wish it on my worst enemies (I don't have any enemies, lol).
 Ask anyone who has lived through an opiate addiction, I guarantee they know multiple people who have died from an overdose.

 I've made a lot of mistakes in my life.
 Selling drugs that are capable of taking lives is something I can't undo.

 In 2011 I got sentenced to 60 months for Controlled Substance Homicide.
 My friend overdosed and died.
 His drugs came from me.

 You would think that serving time in prison would do the trick.
 That I would stay on the right track after that.
-And I _had_ intended on staying clean from then on, but I guess I had more figuring-out to learn.
+And I _had_ intended on staying clean from then on, but I guess I had more figuring-it-out to do.

+I ended up back in prison a second time for drug related offenses.

 Don't do drugs y'all.

+Long-story-short, I'm clean and sober and in active recovery now.
+I believe it's never too late to change your life.

-While I was locked up, I had the idea that I wanted to learn programming when I got out.
-I had started learning Python a long time ago, in an intro to Computer Science class that I never finished.
+While I was locked up, I decided that I wanted to learn programming/web development when I got out.
+I had started learning Python a long time ago, in an intro to Computer Science class but I ended up quitting because, well, reasons.

-I found a Dell laptop on Craigslist for $200.
+So when I got out, I found a Dell laptop on Craigslist for $200.
 It's actually a good computer for that price.
 Intel i5 with 8G RAM and a 256G SSD.

 Anyways, I got this computer and now I spend as much time as I can trying to learn as much as I can.
-The problem is that it's all so interesting, and there's so much to learn!
+The problem is that it's all so interesting!
+And there's so much to learn!

-Currently studying Ruby and Ruby on Rails, React, JavaScript and TypeScript, C++ and all things Linux.
+I'm still figuring out what path I want to pursue but I'm currently studying web development, Ruby and Ruby on Rails, React, JavaScript and TypeScript, C++ and all things Linux.

 I'm seeking a mentor and a job in the tech industry.
 Contact info below, get in touch!